Allergic reaction - anaphylaxis

 Complementary and Alternative Therapies

-The following nutrients may help support your immune system and reduce or prevent allergic reactions, though there is no scientific evidence that they will help prevent anaphylaxis:
+The following nutrients may help support your immune system and reduce or prevent allergic reactions, though there is no scientific evidence they help prevent anaphylaxis.
+People with known triggers for anaphylaxis should avoid those triggers, even if they're using CAM therapies:

-- Quercetin (400 - 500 mg per day in divided doses) -- a flavonoid and antioxidant found in many plants that may help reduce allergic reactions.
-Some people may get more benefit from the water soluble form of quercetin, called quercetin chalcone.
+- Quercetin (400 to 500 mg per day in divided doses) -- a flavonoid and antioxidant found in many plants that may help reduce allergic reactions.
+Some people may get more benefit from the water-soluble form of quercetin, called quercetin chalcone.
 Quercetin may impact the way the liver metabolizes certain medications.
-Speak to your doctor or pharmacist.
+If you have kidney problems, speak to your doctor before taking quercetin.
+If you take quercetin for more than 60 days, you should go off the supplement for 2 weeks before continuing.

 Some herbs may help support your immune system and reduce the frequency or severity of allergic reactions, although there is no evidence they can prevent anaphylaxis.
 Anaphylaxis is a medical emergency.
 Never use herbs to treat it.
 Do not take herbs if you are pregnant or nursing, unless you are under the supervision of a qualified practitioner.
 Tell all of your health care providers about any herbal medicines you are planning to use.